aschauera/agent-academy/docs/operative/01-get-started/index.md

 1. Select **Next**
 1. Select **Import**

-!!! success
+> [!NOTE] Success
-    On success, you will see a green notification bar with the following message when it's done:
+> On success, you will see a green notification bar with the following message when it's done:
-    "Solution "Operative" imported successfully."
+> "Solution "Operative" imported successfully."

 When the solution is imported, take a look at what you imported by selecting the display name of the solution (`Operative`).